Simple Homeschool for a Simpler Life: Part 2 – Our Curriculum

 I anticipate completing around eight units in one school year next year, so that would make the cost $400 per year.

 The idea with Gather ‘Round Homeschool is that families will repeat a certain unit again after four years.
 This is because everyone will need a refresher to better cement the thematic information, and students will be on a completely different level with completely different learning opportunities in their Student Notebooks.
 So in theory, the yearly cost could be averaged out to $200 if the units are used this way.

 We are currently doing the Space unit.
 I gather everyone around and read through the teachers guide, which takes about 20-30 minutes.
 Then each child works through the activities in their Student Notebook.
 My oldest child does this independently, while my younger two require step by step help and reading of the instructions.
 After another hour we are done.

 Gather ‘Round Homeschool includes seven different subjects.
 Just add Math and you’ve got a complete homeschool curriculum.

 One and a half hours a day + a bit more for Math may not seem like enough “school” for you.
 However, that’s the beauty of homeschool.
 We get to bust out of the “7 hour school day” mold and trust the learning process.
-All the reading, artwork, cooking, gardening, pretend play, educational board games, journaling, lego building, hiking, adventuring, and exploring that naturally fill our children’s days are a critical part of their learning and formation as well.
+All the reading, artwork, cooking, gardening, pretend play, board games which may be similar on 겜블시티, journaling, lego building, hiking, adventuring, and exploring that naturally fill our children’s days are a critical part of their learning and formation as well.
 Their curiosity leads them to become well-rounded, healthy, wholesome little people.
 It’s an awesome process to watch unfold.